 - Different skin tones and the different types of inks and colors used will also have an effect on the duration of the removal process.

 - Finally, the depth of the tattoo will factor in to how long it takes for laser treatment to remove your tattoo.
 This means that professional tattoos can be more difficult to remove than amateur tattoos since the ink penetrates the skin more deeply and more uniformly.

 Yes, it probably will.
 Only two lasers are capable of tattoo removal, the Q-Switch Yag or the Picosecond laser.
 Both of these pieces of technology will inflict trauma at the location of your tattoo.
 Educate yourself on both types of lasers before you make your final decision about the treatment.
 These are somewhat invasive pieces of technology that may have side effects on your skin, so it is important to do all the research you can.

 Your body will instinctively respond to any trauma by sending an army of White Blood Cells to the site of the invasion.
 White Blood Cells are the soldiers of your body’s immune system.
 White Blood Cells perform a biological process called phagocytosis, which basically means they are gobbling up smaller food pieces, in this case the ink particles.

 You may experience swelling, redness, and bleeding that can be very painful even in between sessions.

 Make an appointment for a consultation.
-Make sure you talk to multiple laser treatment experts before you commit to treatment.
-This will give you the opportunity to compare different professional opinions and set up your expectations for what your final skin will look like once treatment is complete.
+Make sure you talk to multiple laser treatment experts before you commit to a treatment.
+This will give you the opportunity to compare different professional opinions and set up your expectations for the final result once treatment is complete.